amccully/MeHungi-2/github-pages/Explanation.md

 <center> <img src="Pics/Endpoints4.jpg" alt="Our Flask Snippet" width="450"/> </center>
 <center> <img src="Pics/Endpoints5.jpg" alt="Our Flask Snippet" width="450"/> </center>

-We don't want to request all the info at once as that's more costly/will be slower, and we don't need to spend the time and space parsing the info in the app when we don't need it at that time.
+The bareboned example was just one resource and endpoint, but we don't want to request all the info at once as that's more costly/will be slower, and we don't need to spend the time and space parsing the info in the app when we don't need it at that time.
+Instead we split our server so that it would have a few different endpoints that would serve different api requests for specific parts of the app.
+If we need restaurant info, we do an get request at the /restaurant endpoint as defined in this file's internal Restaurant class, if we wanted order info, we would request from the orders endpoint, etc.

 <center><h3>Data Generator</h3></center>
  <br/>